You are here

 Advances in computing technology has given rise to a rapidly evolving environment that includes many new medical device software products, and many health-based products which are crossing and/or blending traditional boundaries of therapeutic product definitions.
 As a consequence, the boundary for regulated software products is becoming more difficult to identify, a situation that has caused therapeutic goods regulators around the world to consider, or to implement, changes to their frameworks to address uncertainty.

-The TGA is seeking feedback from stakeholders on proposed measures to clarify the boundary for software-based products that are captured under the regulatory framework for medical devices in Australia.
+The TGA sought feedback from stakeholders on proposed measures to clarify the boundary for software-based products that are captured under the regulatory framework for medical devices in Australia.
 The measures also seek to ensure that sponsors and manufacturers of software-based products are not subject to unnecessary regulatory oversight.
 We are specifically seeking views on what type of software-based products could potentially be carved-out from regulation by the TGA.

 Feedback received from the previous consultation on Regulation of software, including Software as a Medical Device (SaMD) that closed on 31 March 2019, indicated that there was confusion over what was considered a medical device.
 Consequently, it was considered important to clarify this in consultation with stakeholders prior to the commencement of the regulatory changes.